 For the non-storm-chaser, use the 30-30 Rule of lightning safety: If you are outdoors and the time between the lightning flash and thunder is 30 s or less, then seek shelter immediately.
-Wait 30 minutes after hearing the last thunder clap before going outdoors. tube called a fulgurite.
+Wait 30 minutes after hearing the last thunder clap before going outdoors.

+When lightning strikes sandy ground, it can melt and fuse the sand along its path into a long narrow glassy tube called a fulgurite.
 When it strikes trees and flows down the trunk to the ground, it can cause the moisture and sap in the tree to instantly boil, causing the bark to splinter and explode outward as lethal wooden shrapnel.
 Sometimes the tree trunk will split, or the tree will ignite.